10-3-pursuit/project-inventory-web-application/readme.md

 This project will only use HTML, CSS & JavaScript (JS).
 It is not a NodeJS project so there is not need to `npm install` anything.

+## Project Scoring

+This project has two different parts on which you will be graded.
+Each part is weighted differently.

+- 60% of the project is scored on **completion**.
+- 30% of the project is scored through the **mastery rubric**.
+- 10% of the project is scored through **stretch goals**.

+In total, you must receive at least 70% to complete this project.
+For example, you could attain 50% of points through the completion requirements and 20% of points through the mastery rubric.

 ## Completion

 ### Project Overview